nhardt/footnote/README.md

 # Footnote

-Footnote is a local-first personal wiki of markdown documents with support for sync across your own devices and sharing with known, trusted peers.
+Footnote is a local-first personal wiki of markdown documents with support for mirror across your own devices and sharing with known, trusted peers.

 ## Core Concepts